Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 - Event Handlers -> Handle Event messages to trigger side effects and implement the `DomainEventHandlerInterface`
 - Query Handlers -> Handle Query messages to return information and implement the `DomainQueryHandlerInterface`

-From an implementation point of view, creating a message handlkers only requries to implement the  MessageHandlerInterface` and having a public method with a single argument being the typed message:
+From an implementation point of view, creating a message handlers only requires to implement the  MessageHandlerInterface` and having a public method with a single argument being the typed message:

 ```php